qnguyen3411/restaurant_backend/README.md

 export FLASK_APP=app:flask_app
 flask db upgrade

+   #new table or update/delete in table in database
 flask db migrate -m 'message'
 flask db upgrade
 # REMEMBER TO CHECK IN THE MIGRATION FILES